gbremble/api-docs/source/v1/includes/_locations.md

 `PATCH https://builder.guidebook.com/open-api/v1/locations/89/`

+You will only need to include the specific fields you are updating and not a full request body.

 ## Deleting a `Location`

 To delete a particular `Location`, issue a `DELETE` request to the url that points to the specific `Location` you'd like deleted: